 Ginger has a long history of use in many traditional herbal systems.
 In Traditional Chinese medicine, Ginger is known as jiang, meaning “defend.”
 In Ayurveda it is called vishwabhesaj, meaning “universal medicine.”
 In Western herbalism, Ginger is traditionally used to relieve digestive upsets and disturbances, including spasm indigestion, dyspepsia, and flatulence.
 Full-spectrum Ginger also relieves bronchitis, coughs, and colds.

-Adults—Take 1 capsule per day.
+Recommended dose: Adults—Take 1 capsule once daily.
 For anti-nausea use, take a single dose 30 minutes before travel.

 |Amount per 1 capsule|

 |Ginger (Zingiber officinale) (rhizome) hydroethanolic extract 5:1 QCE 480 mg||96||mg|

 |Organic Ginger (Zingiber officinale) (rhizome) supercritical extract 18.5:1 QCE 999 mg||54||mg|